davidtpeng/sensory-spaces-perceptual-verbs/top_descriptors/README.md

 - OSI_x: Specificity index of descriptor for first perception The same data is repeated for the second perception verb.

 top_by_association_index_300/ has the same data format as differences/ and contains the top 300 descriptors by association index for each perception verb.
+This also includes the oai for each descriptor in the purple subcluster of feel taken from the top 300 descriptors of feel.

 top_by_frequency_1600/ has the same data format as differences/ and contains the top roughly 1600 descriptors by context frequency for each perception verb.